-In 2019, Assembly Bill 101 passed, appropriating \$500,000,000 to the California Tax Credit Allocation Committee (CTCAC) for award to specified low-income housing projects.
-Those tax credits are dependent on the applicant's successful award of tax-exempt bond allocation from CDLAC.
-This created a demand for bond allocation that far exceeds the annual volume cap.
-A Demand Survey is conducted annually to measure the variety, number of requests and funding amounts to expect during the following year.
-The Demand Survey conducted in 2020 for the 2021 volume cap year revealed a demand for Private Activity Bond Projects totaling \$11,196,290,227, resulting in an oversubscription of 2.58 times more than the available \$4,330,488,580 volume cap for 2021.
-The Demand Survey conducted in 2021 for the 2022 volume cap year revealed a demand for Private Activity Bond Projects totaling \$13,218,510,710, resulting in an oversubscription of more than 3 times more than the available \$4,316,161,960 volume cap for 2022.
+In 2019, Assembly Bill 101 (Chapter 159, Statues of 2019) appropriated \$500,000,000 to the California Tax Credit Allocation Committee (CTCAC) to award to specified low-income housing projects.
+Allocations of those tax credits are dependent on the applicant's successful award of a tax-exempt bond allocation from CDLAC.
+This has created a demand for bond allocation that far exceeds the annual volume cap.
+A demand survey is conducted annually to measure the variety, number of requests and funding amounts to expect during the following year.
+The demand survey conducted in 2020 for the 2021 volume cap year revealed a demand for private activity bond projects totaling \$11,196,290,227, resulting in an oversubscription of 2.58 times more than the available \$4,330,488,580 volume cap for 2021.
+The demand survey conducted in 2021 for the 2022 volume cap year revealed a demand for Private Activity Bond Projects totaling \$13,218,510,710, resulting in an oversubscription of more than three times the available \$4,316,161,960 volume cap for 2022.

-As a result, it was necessary for CDLAC to develop and implement a competitive system to provide equitable distribution of Bond Allocation throughout California.
-Through an intense effort, Emergency Regulations were adopted, and an entirely new joint application was created to align the CDLAC application with the CTCAC application.
-As the competitive process continues, affordable housing stakeholders and local governments, as well as the State Controller's Office, the Governor's Administration, and the Treasurer's Office that make up the CDLAC Committee apply pressure to CDLAC to create more efficient, competitive processes, which in turn creates additional regulations and builds on the complexity and multitude of rules to calculate when reviewing the applications.
-The amendments proposed by this promulgation will assist the Committee to meet those goals
+As a result, it was necessary for CDLAC to develop and implement a competitive system to provide for the equitable distribution of bond allocation throughout California.
+Following an intense, publicly involved effort, emergency Regulations were adopted, and an entirely new joint application was developed to align the CDLAC application with the CTCAC application.

+As the competitive process continues, affordable housing stakeholders and local governments -- as well as the State Controller's Office, the Governor's Administration, and the Treasurer's Office that make up the CDLAC governing board -- apply pressure to CDLAC staff to create more efficient, competitive processes, which in turn creates the need for additional regulations and builds on the complexity and multitude of rules to calculate when reviewing the applications.
+The regulations have been amended multiple times over the last three years with heavy engagement from the public.
+The amendments proposed by this promulgation will assist CDLAC to meet those evolving goals.

-LIST OF REGULATIONS TO BE MODIFIED
+LIST OF REGULATIONS PROPOSED TO BE AMENDED